ciandonovan/ros2_qos_reliability/README.md

 meaning that the publisher will throttle its publishing rate if the subscriber can't keep up, which is often the case for high-bandwidth topics over a wireless connection.

-This means that for mobile robots, where engineers use tools such as RViz monitoring topics over a WiFi link, should that link degrade, the _internal_ communication on the robot also degrades, even when using shared memory!
+This means that for mobile robots, where engineers use tools such as RViz monitoring topics over a WiFi link, should that link degrade, the _internal_ communication on the robot also degrades, even when using shared memory.
 As such, the behaviour of the robot as a whole under test, and in the field, could be drastically different.

 For us this often causes our robot to grind to a halt if we're trying to debug the robot's navigation using RViz and we loose line of sight.
 This could be alleviated by only using ROS2 DDS for internal communication on the host, and a ROS bridge to external devices.
-But if that's required, then what's the benefit of DDS at all?
+But then the benefits of using DDS are lost.

 Better WiFi coverage and higher bandwidth APs could also alleviated the issue somewhat, but still offers no guarantees, and in principle should not have an effect at all - such non-determinism is a non-starter in many industrial applications.